 We still welcome new members and ideas for reviving the group.
-We may be contacted by means of a form to be submitted on this website on the contact us through our website page.
+We may be contacted by means of a form to be submitted on this website from the Contact page.

-We have been working with the Dundas community and the City of Hamilton to:
+We have worked with the Dundas community and the City of Hamilton to:

-1) Raise awareness in the community about the care and appreciation of the trees of the Dundas Valley;
+1) Raise awareness in the community about the care and appreciation of trees in the Dundas Valley;

 2) Maintain and update an inventory of trees in the Dundas Valley;